How to Memorize Shakespeare: A Practical Guide for Actors

 - Day 3-4: Scan the verse.
 Mark beats, antithesis, and rhymes.
 Build visual anchors.
 Start stacking lines.

-- Day 5+: Progressive hiding.
+- Day 5+: Progressive hiding, then gap drilling by ear.
 Run with a partner or reader.
 Test cue pickups.
 Change environments.

 For a longer production timeline, see our guide on learning lines for a play.
 For a deeper look at how these techniques connect, see the 3-part line learning method.